-- A. Discuss the issue with the instructor/coordinator of the course - B. Discuss the issue with the program director, Dr. R. Jeremy Hubbard (x 47254) - C. Discuss the issue with the department chairman, Dr. Larry Chinnock (x 47251)) - D. Discuss the issue with the Dean of the School of Allied Health Professions, Dr. Craig Jackson (x 44545).
+- A. Discuss the issue with the instructor/coordinator of the course - B. Discuss the issue with the program director, Jeremy Hubbard (x 47254) - C. Discuss the issue with the department chairman, Dr. Larry Chinnock (x 47251) - D. Discuss the issue with the Dean of the School of Allied Health Professions, Dr. Craig Jackson (x 44545).

 Complaints presented to the PTA program director are recorded (handwritten on a specified complaint form or typed in similar format) and are stored in a dedicated three-ring binder kept in a locked cabinet within the program director's office.
 The director records the date and nature of the complaint, what was planned and/or accomplished in response to the complaint, and the final resolution and date of the resolution.
 Records of complaints are maintained in this manner for at least five years following resolution of the complaint.

-Each PTA student signs an acknowledgement form on the first day of school (program orientation) that they have received a hardcopy of the current PTA Program Student Handbook and instructions on how to access the online LLU University Student Handbook (URL above).
+Each PTA student signs an acknowledgement form on the first day of school (program orientation) that they can find and access the PTA Program Student Handbook online and they have instructions on how to access the online LLU University Student Handbook (URL above).